 *Affiliate links were used in this post, so if you click on certain links and make a purchase, a small percentage goes back to This is our Bliss, but it does not increase costs to you whatsoever!
 Thank you!

 Spring One Room Challenge Finish line – check, CHECK!
-It’s time to shine the spotlight on the newest finished space in our home!
+It’s time to shine the spotlight on the newest finished space in our home.
+Today is the Guestroom Reveal Day!
 Welcome back if you’ve been following along as I’ve plowed through the last 6 weeks working on our guestroom for the One Room Challenge with Calling it Home.
 If you’ve missed out on where we’ve been, have a peek below: